Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 💸 The Cost of Waiting

-A delaminated screen repaired early: ~$400–$800 via a professional mail-in service.
-A full replacement unit from Yamaha: $8,000–$11,000+ — and currently on indefinite backorder at most dealers.
+A delaminated screen repaired early via a professional mail-in service: a fraction of dealer cost.
+A full replacement unit from Yamaha: $8,000–$11,000+ — currently on indefinite backorder at most dealers nationwide.

-Your Options — By the Numbers
+Repair Options By the Numbers

-Do nothing — wait and see $0 now / $11,000+ later ✗ No
+Do nothing — wait and see $0 now / $11,000+ later ✗ Not recommended

-DIY re-bonding — at-home adhesive attempt $30–$80 1–3 days Yes ✗ No — never lasts, causes cosmetic damage
+DIY re-bonding at home $30–$80 1–3 days Yes ✗ Never lasts, causes cosmetic damage

-Yamaha dealer full replacement $8,000–$11,000+ 6–12 months (backorder) No — new unit ✗ Not recommended
+Yamaha dealer replacement $8,000–$11,000+ 6–12 months backorder No — new unit ✗ Overkill & unaffordable

 How to Fix Your Delaminated Connext Screen

-What Gets Replaced (And What Doesn't)
+What Gets Replaced — And What Stays

 01